zelionix/ansible-collection-pterodactyl-nginx/roles/pterodactyl_panel/README.md

     - If `selfsign`: `/etc/ssl/panel-selfsign.crt`

 ##### `pterodactyl_panel_ssl_key`
-- Key file for the apache2 webserver
+- Key file for the apache or nginx webserver
 - The behavior depends on `pterodactyl_panel_ssl_mode`:
     - If `none`: This is the key file read by the role.
 The file must already be present on the remote host and be readable by `www-data`.
     - If `selfsign`: This is the path where the self-signed key will be stored by this role.
 The directory must already exist.